abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/argo-cd-gcp/argocd-install-and-access.md

   Kubectl Version: v0.34.0
   Jsonnet Version: v0.21.0
 ```
+This confirms version compatibility between the CLI and server.

 ## Login via CLI
-Authenticates the Argo CD CLI with the server to enable GitOps operations from the terminal.
+Authenticate the CLI with the Argo CD server using the external IP.

 ```console
 argocd login <ARGOCD_EXTERNAL_IP> \